-One of a Kind-ness is a documentary that is perfect for a series, which reveals the transformative power of hands-on philanthropy.
+One of a Kind-ness is a series of documentary stories that reveal the transformative power of hands-on philanthropy.
 By telling intimate stories of people who invest their time, talent, and resources directly into underserved communities, the film shows how meaningful change happens through relationships—not just transactions.
 From education and the arts to innovative programs in unexpected places, the project highlights models of generosity that are working, growing, and enriching lives on every side.
-Support for this film helps bring these stories to a wider audience, inspiring a new understanding of what effective, human-centered philanthropy can look like.

-Episode 1: Ken Kaplan
+Part 1: Ken Kaplan

 Kibera Knights Chess Club in Kenya